 Premature to Decide - Still Not Enough Information

-The District is busy evaluating these two new alternatives, but it is premature to decide, as there is a HUGE piece of missing information - Does renovating the Middle School still require deep soil mixing and soil removal?
+The District is busy evaluating these two new alternatives, stressing everyone out in the process.
+This is unnecessary, as it is premature to decide.
+In addition to the unresolved soil issues noted above, there is another HUGE piece of missing information - Does renovating the Middle School still require deep soil mixing and soil removal?
 If so, are those costs feasible?
+Alternatively, is it safe and approvable to leave the 1970s foundation as-is?